The Best Steps to Quit Drinking

 When you think about steps to quit drinking, for most people, the 12 steps of Alcoholics Anonymous (AA) come to mind.
 What is not well known, though, is the fact that the success rate of AA is extremely low.
 What percentage of AA members actually learn how to get and stay sober?
 According to Dr. Lance Dodes, Psychiatrist, author, and director of the substance abuse treatment unit at Harvard’s McLean Hospital, The Twelve-Step Program of AA has a success rate of 5-10 percent.
 If that wasn’t bad enough, it gets even worse.
 In my opinion, the members who give up drinking for good and learn how to stop being an alcoholic do so by displacing their addiction.
 In other words, they trade alcohol for AA meetings and ideology.
 That being said, it’s not all bad.
 There are some things we can learn from the failure and success of AA.
 I have studied The Twelve-Step Program in great length during my research over the last decade.
 That research, combined with the work I have done as an addiction recovery coach, enabled me to develop, test and perfect 5 steps to quit drinking without AA.
 I‘ll outline them in a moment.
 First, I want to discuss the AA 12 steps to quit drinking

-Alcoholics Anonymous Steps to Quit Drinking
+Alcoholics Anonymous 12 Steps to Stop Drinking

 The following is an outline of The Twelve-step Program of Alcoholics Anonymous.
 In addition to analyzing, explaining and rebutting the steps, when applicable, I have also categorized them into two groups – counterproductive and feasible.
 I believe the steps listed in the feasible category are potentially workable with modification.